Learn About a Defense to Reimbursing Your Spouse for Paying Bills in an Arizona Divorce

 - What is Separate Property in Arizona

-Chris Hildebrand wrote this article about defense to reimbursement for payment of community bills to ensure everyone has access to information about family law in Arizona.
+Chris Hildebrand wrote the information on this page about defense to reimbursement for payment of community bills to ensure everyone has access to information about family law in Arizona.
 Chris is a divorce and family law attorney at Hildebrand Law, PC.
 He has over 24 years of Arizona family law experience and has received multiple awards, including US News and World Report “Top Arizona Divorce Attorneys”, Phoenix Magazine “Top Divorce Law Firms”, and Arizona Foothills Magazine “Best of the Valley” award.
 He believes the policies and procedures he uses to get his clients through a divorce should all be guided by the principles of honesty, integrity, and actually caring about what his clients are going through in a divorce or family law case.